 Observing customers perform tasks (finding specific products and adding them to the cart) is best achieved with unmoderated tests.
 They are great for feedback, but they do lack the luxury of follow-up questions.

 There are pros and cons to both methods.
-The goal of both of these methods is to gather insights from users and learn more about their behaviour.
+Both of these methods aim to gather insights from users and learn more about their behavior.

 Let’s take a look at how validating websites works.

 Validating website design decisions

 Websites are optimized to fulfill one part of the sales funnel.
 Whether it’s sign-ups, leads, or sales, your website has been built with a goal.

 Updating your site is quite common as well.
 New features, offers, or functions are regularly added, but this is often done only based on the assumptions of the team.
 It might seem like the company itself knows what works best and what doesn’t.

 This is only the case if you validate your hunches before launch.
 Assumptions can carry on to be successful without validating, but it is still a gamble without proper research.

 E-commerce websites deal with these problems daily.
 The check-out process seems to be functional, and you can clearly use it.
 But new users have no prior experience.

 There’s friction, and they decide not to buy at all.
 Asking your potential customers to complete a mock purchase can reveal to you how users visited the site, added items to the cart but why they didn’t finalize the purchase.
 You discover the friction and can now work on removing it.